ilGhera/wc-support-system/readme.txt

 The ability to update the ticket with new messages, allows you to keep the logical thread of the conversation, making more productive your work and facilitating the user.

+**Functionlities**

+* Select a page or create a new one for adding the support service in front-end
+* Chose if insert the tickets table before or after the page content
+* Customize the colors for admin and users threads.
+* Send notifications to admin and users
+* Support service for not logged in users (Premium)
+* Auto-close tickets after a specified period of time (Premium)

 == Installation ==
 **From your WordPress dashboard**